Magna Carta Assembly

 - What was its significance re principles of democratic liberty and human rights?

 Plus taking a close look at the principal character – namely … King John – not one of our most popular kings!

 And of course, how could I resist including a certain ‘Robin Hood’ and his merry men?

-As always, a mixture of educational fact accompanied by generous helping of irreverent fun!
+As always, a mixture of educational fact accompanied by a generous helping of irreverent fun!

 Cast of 30 – easily adaptable up or down